react-declarative/react-declarative/docs/auto/interfaces/ICompleteFieldProps.md

 inputAutocomplete: "new-password" | "on" | "off" | "false"
 ```

+Represents the optional prop "inputAutocomplete" for a field.

 ### description

 ```ts
 description: string
 ```

+Retrieves the "description" property from a given object and its nested properties if available.

 ### labelShrink

 ```ts
 labelShrink: boolean
 ```

+Reduces the size of the label for a given field.

 ### keepRaw